scipy-conference/scipy_proceedings/papers/scott_collis/collis.rst

 where :math:`r` is the distance from the grid point and :math:`r_{infl}` is the search radius of influence.
-A brute force method for performing this mapping would be to calculated the distance from each Cartesian point to each radar gates to find those within the radius of influence, a method which scales as :math:`n * m` where :math:`n` is the number of point in the grid and :math:`m` the number of gates in the radar volume.
+A brute force method for performing this mapping would be to calculate the distance from each Cartesian point to each radar gate to find those within the radius of influence, a method which scales as :math:`n * m` where :math:`n` is the number of points in the grid and :math:`m` the number of gates in the radar volume.
 With a typical grid being 200 by 200 by 37 points and a modern radar having on the order of 8000 time samples and 800 range gates this quickly becomes intractable.
 A better method is to